Mathematical and numerical modeling of coupled oxygen dynamics and neuronal electrophysiology: Conclusions

 \subsection{Ischemic induced spontaneous spiking in idealized two-dimensional domain}

 In this test case, we consider a simplified square geometry $\Omega = (0,1.5)\times(0,1.5)$ where the entire domain is characterized by grey matter tissue.
 The objective is to investigate the electrical activity of a small pathological ischemic subregion.
-The domain is divided into two macro subregions: the pathological region, $\Omega_0$, which represents grey matter tissue under pathological, severe ischemic conditions, and the surrounding region, where all variables and initial conditions are set to represent physiological tissue.
-The ischemic region is initialized in a transient resting-potential state, while a subregion models the tissue immediately prior to the onset of high-frequency activity.
-Initial conditions of the model are described in Table \ref{table:initial_conditions_testcase1} taken from \cite{leimer2024highorder, CALVETTI2018}.
-Concerning the ischemic part of the domain, all values are taken once the decrease in blood flow has ended, in order to establish a region with blood flow deficit, right before the onset of pathological spikes, at time $T = 22.24\ \text{s}$, as shown in Figure \ref{fig:testcase1_0d_zoom}.
+The domain is divided into two macro subregions: the pathological region, which represents grey matter tissue under pathological, severe ischemic conditions, and the surrounding region, where all variables and initial conditions are set to represent physiological tissue.
+We consider, in order to analyze the coupled behavior, the parameters $q_0 = 0.3q$, $\eta_{n} = 0.5409$, $\eta_{a} = 0.3938$, and $\eta_{ecs} = 0.0653$ for the ischemic subregion.
+The ischemic region is initialized in a transient resting-potential state, while a subregion, $\Omega_0$, models the tissue immediately prior to the onset of high-frequency activity, where initial conditions of the model are described in Table \ref{table:initial_conditions_testcase1} taken from \cite{leimer2024highorder, CALVETTI2018}.
+Concerning the ischemic part of the domain, all values are taken once the decrease in blood flow has ended, in order to establish a region with blood flow deficit, right before the onset of pathological spikes, at time $T = 22.2\ \text{s}$, as shown in Figure \ref{fig:testcase1_0d_zoom}.
 At the selected time, all parameters and initial conditions are taken from the cellular neuronal simulation to characterize the two-dimensional ischemic tissue.

 The cellular response delay to volumetric changes is neglected; this simplification is considered acceptable, as the main focus here is on the propagation of self-induced spikes originating from a pathological ischemic region.
-In Table \ref{table:condtest1}, we represent the values for the conductivity tensors both in physiological and ischemic tissue.
+Equation~\eqref{eq:conductivity_indicator_compact} represents the conductivity values associated with the grey matter under physiological and ischemic conditions:

+The quantities $\sigma_n$ and $\sigma_l$ denote the electrical conductivities in the normal and tangential directions, respectively, with respect to the local fiber orientation.
+In the numerical model, the computational domain $\Omega$ is partitioned into the physiological grey matter region, $\Omega_{\mathrm{GM}}$, and the ischemic grey matter region, $\Omega_{\mathrm{IGM}}$, and the corresponding conductivities are defined as piecewise constant functions over these subdomains.